 Ensuring additionality: Determining additionality is closely linked to the baseline setting.
 Most GHG standards require the application of additionality tests that confirm a project is not already required by law, is not financially viable without income from carbon crediting, or common practice.

 Here, forest carbon projects usually fare better than other types of projects.
 Because forest protection in many tropical countries is weak, budgets for forest protection small, and economic incentives for deforestation abound, many avoided deforestation projects are clearly additional.
 In the case of jurisdictional programs, additionality is often assumed to be reflected in a conservative reference level—although VCS Jurisdictional and Nested REDD (JNR) and the FCPF Carbon Fund have further requirements, such as demonstrating new policies or actions have taken place.

-Quantification and verification: Quantification, monitoring, reporting and verification is needed to measure the number of carbon credits that a project or program can have issued.
-For non-forest projects, GHG standards tend to require conservative approaches in estimating carbon credits, setting limits on how much uncertainty is allowed and mandating third-party verification.
+Quantification and verification: Quantification, monitoring, reporting, and verification are needed to measure the number of carbon credits that a project or program can have issued.
+For non-forest projects, GHG standards tend to require conservative approaches in estimating carbon credits, setting limits on how much uncertainty is allowed, and mandating third-party verification.